jolie/docs/basics/communication-ports/synchronousVSAsynchronous.md

 ![](../../.gitbook/assets/async.png)

 In the example reported at [https://github.com/jolie/examples/tree/master/02_basics/6_async_vs_sync](https://github.com/jolie/examples/tree/master/02_basics/6_async_vs_sync) we modelled a message exchange both using a synchronous communication and an asynchronous one.
 Note that the synchronous version can be easily considered as a common pattern to be used as is in your projects, whereas the asynchronous one could require some more analysis from the point of view of the session management.
-Please, read the section about [sessions](../sessions.md) in order to keep the basic concepts be
+Please, read the section about [sessions](../sessions.md) in order to learn about session management.